OxfordIonTrapGroup/mjolnir/Readme.md

 The fit function is slow when used on large images due to the number of function evaluations - methods are provided for sensibly cropping and downsampling images such that the fit is much faster.

+## Jupyter Notebook

+The software has the ability to save and load individual frames.
+It accomplishes this task by using the Python's pickle module to save/load a `.pickle` file containing the dictionary object that stores all relevant image and beam data.
+A [Jupyter Notebook](https://github.com/OregonIons/mjolnir-frame-analyzer) was created to analyze saved frames.
+This Notebook simply stores the data and re-creates the images from the GUI.
+It's purpose is to be used as a starting point for any further analysis that the user may want to perform.

 ## Development

 ### Building executables